JThomas404/cloudforgex/README.md

 2. **Security Posture**: Defence-in-depth security strategy with least privilege IAM policies, encryption at rest and in transit, and secure certificate viewing via time-limited S3 presigned URLs.
 Security controls are validated through automated scanning in the CI/CD pipeline.
 For comprehensive security details, see the [Security Documentation](docs/security.md).

-3. **Operational Excellence**: Comprehensive monitoring and observability through CloudWatch metrics, logs, and alarms.
-The system includes custom dashboards for system health, performance, and security events.
+3. **Operational Excellence**: Comprehensive monitoring and observability through CloudWatch metrics and logs.
+The system includes logging for security events and user interactions.

 4. **Scalability**: Auto-scaling capabilities handle traffic spikes without manual intervention.
 The architecture supports horizontal scaling across multiple availability zones for high availability.